There is a great deal of

 be done to test its validity.
 The conclusions of the experiment or further

-observations will either be in agreement with or will
+observations will either be in agreement with or will contradict the

-contradict the hypothesis.
-If the results are in agreement
+hypothesis.
+If the results are in agreement with the hypothesis, this does

-with the hypothesis, this does not prove that the hypothesis is true!
-In
+not prove that the hypothesis is true!
+In scientific terms, it "lends

-scientific terms, it "lends support" to the hypothesis, which will be
+support" to the hypothesis, which will be tested again and again under a

-reliable description of reality.
+description of reality.

 2. The same steps are not